benshimonz/V1/README.md

 - _relprop_ is a property of the relationship

 - For each assignment combination to _S1_ entities: _{at}_ - **aggregation tag** - equals to the value of _aggop(relprop)_ of the relationships that satisfy the pattern.
-- An optional condition on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by a comparison operator ("=" / "≠" / ">" / "≥" / "in" [set] / "in" {range}) and an expression. "<" / "≤" can be used only if _aggop_ is not _distinct_.
+- An optional constraint on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by a comparison operator ("=" / "≠" / ">" / "≥" / "in" [set] / "in" {range}) and an expression. "<" / "≤" can be used only if _aggop_ is not _distinct_.

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'

-**L3 filters assignment combinations to _S1_ entities - to only those for which the value of _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the condition.**
+**L3 filters assignment combinations to _S1_ entities - to only those assignments for which the value of _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the constraint.**

 _**Q87:** Any dragon that was frozen at least once, and the cumulative duration he was frozen is smaller than 100 minutes_